mkp170791/numpy/doc/neps/roadmap.rst

 - CI for more exotic platforms (if available as a service).
 - Multi-package testing
-- Add an official channel for numpy dev builds for CI usage by other projects so they may confirm new builds do not break their package.
+- Add an official channel for numpy_demo dev builds for CI usage by other projects so they may confirm new builds do not break their package.

 Other functionality